Cormac McCarthy: Early writing career (1965–1991)

-Random House published McCarthy's first novel, The Orchard Keeper, in 1965.
-He had finished the novel while working part-time at an auto-parts warehouse in Chicago and submitted the manuscript "blindly" to Albert Erskine of Random House.
+In 1965, Random House published McCarthy's first novel, The Orchard Keeper (1965).
+He had finished the novel while working part time at an auto-parts warehouse in Chicago and submitted the manuscript "blindly" to Albert Erskine of Random House.
 Erskine continued to edit McCarthy's work for the next 20 years.
 Upon its release, critics noted its similarity to the work of Faulkner and praised McCarthy's striking use of imagery.
 The Orchard Keeper won a 1966 William Faulkner Foundation Award for notable first novel.

-While living in the French Quarter in New Orleans, McCarthy was expelled from a $40-a-month room for failing to pay his rent.
+While living in the French Quarter in New Orleans, McCarthy was evicted from a $40-a-month room for failing to pay his rent.
 When he traveled the country, McCarthy always carried a 100-watt bulb in his bag so he could read at night, no matter where he was sleeping.

 In the summer of 1965, using a Traveling Fellowship award from The American Academy of Arts and Letters, McCarthy shipped out aboard the liner Sylvania hoping to visit Ireland.
 On the ship, he met Englishwoman Anne DeLisle, who was working on the ship as a dancer and singer.
 In 1966, they were married in England.
-Also in 1966, he received a Rockefeller Foundation Grant, which he used to travel around Southern Europe before landing in Ibiza, where he wrote his second novel, Outer Dark (1968).
+Also in 1966, he received a Rockefeller Foundation grant, which he used to travel around Southern Europe before landing in Ibiza, where he wrote his second novel, Outer Dark (1968).
 Afterward, he returned to the United States with his wife, where Outer Dark was published to generally favorable reviews.

 In 1969, the couple moved to Louisville, Tennessee, and purchased a dairy barn, which McCarthy renovated, doing the stonework himself.
 According to DeLisle, the couple lived in "total poverty", bathing in a lake.
 DeLisle claimed, "Someone would call up and offer him $2,000 to come speak at a university about his books.
 And he would tell them that everything he had to say was there on the page.
 So we would eat beans for another week."
 While living in the barn, he wrote his next book, Child of God (1973).
 Like Outer Dark before it, Child of God was set in southern Appalachia.
 In 1976, McCarthy separated from Anne DeLisle and moved to El Paso, Texas.

 In 1974, Richard Pearce of PBS contacted McCarthy and asked him to write the screenplay for an episode of Visions, a television drama series.
-Beginning in early 1975, and armed with only "a few photographs in the footnotes to a 1928 biography of a famous pre-Civil War industrialist William Gregg as inspiration", he and McCarthy spent a year traveling the South to research the subject of industrialization there.
+Beginning in early 1975, and armed with only "a few photographs in the footnotes to a 1928 biography of a famous pre-Civil War industrialist William Gregg as inspiration", McCarthy and Pearce spent a year traveling the South to research the subject of industrialization there.
 McCarthy completed the screenplay in 1976 and the episode, titled The Gardener's Son, aired on January 6, 1977.
 Numerous film festivals abroad screened it.
-The episode was nominated for two primetime Emmy awards in 1977.
+The episode was nominated for two Primetime Emmy awards in 1977.